 To kick off the experience, we ordered a tasting and were offered tasting cards that included tasting notes, a brief history of the spirit’s namesake (most of which give a nod to Butte’s incredible mining history) and recipes for the spirit!

 And just like that, we were off again!
-Well, not before a quick trip to Sparky’s Garage to grab a burger to go. 🙂 Hopping on I-15, we headed to Montana’s Capital City – Helena.
+Well, not before a quick stop by Pork Chop John’s for a quick to go meal. 🙂 Hopping on I-15, we headed to Montana’s Capital City – Helena.

 Gulch rests on Front Street, just two blocks (easy walking distance) from the Great Northern Town Center.
 In 2012, the distillery opened as Triple Divide Spirits; when Helena natives Tyrrell Hibard and Steffen Rasile purchased the distillery in 2016, they rebranded the business as Gulch Distillers.
 They ferment, distill and bottle on site, and when it comes to their grain-based spirits, they use only Montana grown grains!
 That means these unique and delicious spirits are part of the Made in Montana program.

-Due to COVID-19, the indoor seating at the Gulch tasting room is closed, but luckily for us the patio which is nestled between two buildings and adorned with colorful tables and heaters is ready to welcome visitors!
-After doing a quick sampling, learning about the award winning Burrone Fernet, and admiring the incredible artwork featured on the bottles, we bundled up, ordered a couple of their warm beverages (a Wassail and a Hot Toddy), and met some friends in the Gulch Oasis!
+After doing a quick sampling, learning about the award winning Burrone Fernet, and admiring the incredible artwork featured on the bottles, we ordered a couple of their classics (a Hot Toddy), and met some friends for a great afternoon!

 If you are looking for some great stocking stuffers or just a little something to spice up the holidays, Gulch offers a full selection of Mixers and some delicious hand crafted spirits!

-Last but definitely not least on our Southwest Montana Distillery tour was Stonehouse Distillery.
+Next up, and possibly the most unique stop on the Southwest Montana Distillery Tour, we took off toward Stonehouse Distillery in Winston, Montana.
 The small community of Winston is located just ~25 miles east of Helena on Highway 287.
 Those who travel the highway are likely to have caught a glimpse of the Big Bull Bar which is known for their burgers, but just off the beaten path sits Stonehouse Distillery.

 We recommend calling ahead to set up a tasting (406.465.2816).
 When you get to Winston, you’ll turn south into the residential area, pass over the train tracks and continue down the dirt road for about a mile.
 As you approach the end of the residential area, you will see a house on your left with a metal sign welcoming you to Stonehouse Distillery.
 John and Snezhi are gracious hosts and by the 3 hours we spent in the cozy tasting room (which was designed and built by John himself) we can almost guarantee you will love the experience.